juliaguida/oystercard/boris_bikes_advanced/10_limiting_capacity.md

 ### Hints

 <details><summary>CLICK ME</summary>
   <li>We now want to set a limit on the number of Bikes a DockingStation can hold, but right now we don't know what that limit should be.
-For now, lets keep things simple and assume that the limit should be one Bike.
-Run a feature test which expects an error when trying to dock a Bike in a DockingStation which already contains one.</li>
+For now, lets keep things simple and assume that the limit should be one Bike.</li>
   <li>No error - no surprises there.
 Now write a matching unit test - this is likely to look similar to the test you wrote in the last step.
 Once you have a failing test, get it to pass!</li>
 </details>